 L'anatomie du jardin, 2018.
 Land art project at the Botanical garden of Marnay-sur-Seine, France.
 Willow branches.
 Object 80 x 75 x 60 cm (31.5 x 29.5 x 23.6 in) placed in a water pond.
 Photo credit Abril M Barruecos

-In my work a garden is not just a place where plants and trees grow.
+In my work, the garden is not just a place where plants and trees grow.
 It is a place, full of life, communication and underground relationships.
 It is a single living organism with its own anatomy.